kuanhungchen/Fall-2019-Operating-Systems/README.md

 ## Usage

-1. At the ppc directory, use `make` command to generate `.hex` file.
+1. In each ppc directory, use `make` command to generate `.hex` file.

     ![1](img/1.png)